 Skeet has served as lead counsel in several mass marine casualty claims, including representation in the Deepwater Horizon incident.
 Skeet utilizes his practical litigation experience to advise clients on a variety of energy and offshore contract matters and issues.
 He works with companies to draft all-encompassing contracts that take full advantage of the company’s risk allocation, including indemnity and insurance protection.
 He has broad experience analyzing, drafting, and revising master service agreements and onshore and offshore drilling contracts.
 Additionally, he routinely negotiates and drafts various commercial and financial contracts for local businesses.

 Skeet maintains an active seminar and speaking schedule.
 He is on the adjunct faculty at the LSU Paul M. Hebert Law Center, where he teaches Trial Advocacy.
-Skeet is an AV peer rated lawyer by Martindale-Hubbell and has been selected to the Louisiana Super Lawyers List for nine years.
+Skeet is an AV peer rated lawyer by Martindale-Hubbell and has been selected to the Louisiana Super Lawyers List for over ten years.
 In 2019, he was recognized as one of Acadiana Profile Magazine Top Lawyers in the field of Admiralty and Maritime Law.
 Skeet lives in Lafayette with his wife Vanessa and is the proud father of three boys.

 Ralph Aucoin, Jr.’s practice includes personal injury litigation, insurance coverage, first party property coverage, third party disputes, bad faith/extra contractual, civil rights litigation, intellectual property, general civil litigation, contracts, premises liability, products liability, and trucking and transportation defense.
 He has argued motions and tried cases in both state and federal courts throughout Louisiana.
 As an appellate lawyer, Ralph has successfully argued in the Louisiana First, Second and Fifth Circuit Courts of Appeal and briefed to the Louisiana Supreme Court as well as the United States Court of Appeals for the Fifth Circuit.